k4sh4n1/research/proposal.md

 Some specifics of the proof-of-concept code are:

+* HHT is applied to the timeseries of the currency pairs
 * Multiple currency pairs like EUR/USD and USD/JPY are investigated
 * Analysis duration has been from multiple months to multiple years
-* HHT is applied to the timeseries of the currency pair
 * Any timeframe can be tried out, like M1, M5, H1 and so on
 * Dominant periods and cycles are identified and visualized
 * Number of candles to be analyzed is an adjustable parameter